AsterAphelion/color-from-crism/README.md

 # Color from CRISM
-Python scripts to generate color parameter products from CRISM images.
+Python scripts to replicate human color vision from CRISM images.

 ## Requirements